 - you are 55 years or older.

-- you are an adult of any age with any of the following:
+- you are any age and on treatment for any of the following:

-- diabetes
+- diabetes, hypertension or heart disease

-- TB or HIV
+- chronic lung disease (asthma, COPD, chronic bronchitis)

-- kidney disease or hypertension
+- cancer

-- chronic lung disease (asthma, emphysema, chronic bronchitis)
+- TB

-- on cancer treatment.
+- HIV with poor adherence to ARVs.

-If you have COVID-19 symptoms, contact your health facility or a COVID-19 hotline to discuss having a COVID-19 test, especially if you are at risk for severe COVID-19.
+If you have COVID-19 symptoms and are at risk of severe COVID-19, contact your health facility or a COVID-19 hotline to discuss having a COVID-19 test.

-- A nurse or doctor will do the test by rubbing a swab at the back of your throat or in your nose. - They will wear a mask and goggles or visor to avoid catching coronavirus. - It might be uncomfortable for a short while. - Expect to receive the result by phone (call or SMS) in about 2 days.
+- A nurse or doctor will do the test by rubbing a swab at the back of your throat or in your nose. - They will wear a mask and goggles to avoid catching coronavirus. - It might be a little uncomfortable. - Expect to receive the result by phone (call or SMS) in about 2 days.